A laptop on a couch in a sunlit apartment, ready to buy renters insurance online.

 Two major myths prevent people from getting renters insurance.
 The first is thinking, “My landlord’s insurance covers me.”
 This is not true.
 Your landlord’s policy covers the physical building—the walls, roof, and floors—but it does nothing to protect your personal belongings or shield you from liability.
 The second myth is that renters insurance is too expensive.
 In reality, it’s one of the most affordable types of insurance you can buy, often costing less than a few cups of coffee per month.
 When you consider the cost of replacing everything you own, you realize you can’t afford not to have it.

-How Much Coverage Do You Actually Need?
+How Much Renters Insurance Do You Really Need?

 This is probably the biggest question people have when buying renters insurance.
 It can feel like a guessing game, but it doesn’t have to be.
 The goal is to find the sweet spot—enough coverage to make you whole again after a loss, but not so much that you’re overpaying for protection you don’t need.
 Think of it as tailoring a suit; you want it to fit your life perfectly.
 Getting this right means looking at three key pieces of your policy: how much your stuff is worth, the amount of liability protection you need, and what you’re comfortable paying for a deductible.